EU data protection reform may promise more than it delivers

 Lawyers say that the definition of a concerned authority is too broad and for some companies it will not be clear where their main European base is.

-“There is concern that the trigger for other data protection authorities to get involved is too low,” said William Long, Partner at law firm Sidley Austin LLP.
+“There is concern that the trigger for other data protection authorities to get involved is too low,” said William Long, Partner at law firm Sidney Austin LLP.

 But consumer groups say ensuring that citizens can still complain to their local regulator is important for protecting their privacy.